cjlux/ASMBL/README.md

 ![Fusion add-in demo](docs/images/asmbl_demo.gif)

-For the standalone program, download the latest release for the `ASMBL.exe`, an example `config.json`, and the Simplify3D factory file.
+For the standalone program, download the latest release for the `N-Fab.exe`, an example `config.json`, and the Simplify3D factory file.

 <br>
 <br>